 Our employment lawyers can work with you to develop a company handbook that outlines policies, procedures and day-to-day expectations specific to your organization.
 Our employment lawyers have the knowledge and expertise to ensure your workplace policies fits the needs of your company or organization while complying with all government mandated minimums.

 Beyond helping your employees understand what is required and expected of them, a well-drafted handbook creates an important legal framework in the event of a dispute over an established internal policy.
-Each situation is unique; so talk with one of our employment lawyers in Toronto, the GTA or across Canada to learn about how we can help you reduce the HR risks in your organization.
+Each situation is unique; so, talk with one of our employment lawyers in Toronto, the GTA or across Canada to learn about how Levitt LLP can help you reduce the HR risks in your organization.

 Back To Our Expertise